-The Extras Manager lets you import presets, textures, backgrounds, borders, look-up tables (LUTs), and custom brushes for use with the different modules in ON1 HDR 2021.
+The Extras Manager lets you import presets, textures, backgrounds, borders, look-up tables (LUTs), custom brushes and watermarks for use with the different modules in ON1 HDR 2022.

 ON1 includes a number of extras in the product when you install HDR, and you can create your own, or add extras downloaded from the ON1 website.
 You can use the Extras Manager to import and manage your own extras, creating categories for each type, and deleting extras that you no longer want.